Red Lentil & Spinach Dahl

 Method:

-• Sift through red lentils and discard any stones or misshaped or discoloured lentils.
+• Sift through red lentils and discard any stones, or misshaped or discoloured pieces.
 Rinse in a sieve under running cold water until the water runs clear.

-• While that’s cooking, peel and finely dice the onion.
-Grate ginger and garlic using the smallest hole on your grater or using a microplane grater.
+• While the lentils are cooking, peel and finely dice the onion and garlic.
+Grate ginger using the smallest hole on your grater or using a microplane grater.

-• Heat the oil in a fry pan over a low-medium heat.
-Add the cumin seeds and mustard seeds, and fry for a minute or until fragrant.
+• Heat the oil or ghee in a fry pan over a low-medium heat.
+Once hot, add the cumin seeds and mustard seeds, and fry for a minute or so, until fragrant.

-• Once the garnish has finished cooking, carefully add into the saucepan with the cooked lentils and mix.
+• Once the spiced tomatoes have finished cooking, carefully add to the saucepan with the cooked lentils and mix.

-• Add spinach and chilli flakes.
-Bring to boil, and then turn heat off and mix well.
+• Add spinach and chilli flakes, and mix.
+Bring to boil, then turn heat off and mix well.

-• Add juice of lemon and ½-1 tsp salt.
-Mix together, taste test and add more salt to your preferred seasoning.
-Enjoy!
+• Add the lemon juice and ½ – 1 tsp salt (to taste).
+Mix together, taste test and add more salt, lemon juice or chili flakes to your preferred seasoning.

 Notes: